awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-ha-tutorial.md

 If you need a high\-performance database, consider using [Amazon Aurora](https://aws.amazon.com/rds/aurora/)\.
 Amazon Aurora is a MySQL\-compatible database engine that offers commercial database features at low cost\.
 To connect your application to a different database, repeat the [security group configuration](#php-hawrds-tutorial-database) steps and [update the RDS\-related environment properties](#php-hawrds-tutorial-configure)\.

-Finally, if you plan on using your application in a production environment, [configure a custom domain name](customdomains.md) for your environment and [enable HTTPS](configuring-https.md) for secure connections\.
+Finally, if you plan on using your application in a production environment, you will want to [configure a custom domain name](customdomains.md) for your environment and [enable HTTPS](configuring-https.md) for secure connections\.